Update Endpoint

 The Update endpoint requires the resource or collection to implement the Tobyz\JsonApiServer\Resource\Updatable interface (which extends the Findable interface, and overlaps with the Creatable interface).
 The endpoint will:

-4. Call the update method to persist the model to storage.
+updatemethod to persist the model to storage. - Call the

 A simple implementation might look like: